helmedeiros/blog/content/en/posts/2023-03-01-intro-to-okra.md

 ---
-title: "OKRs Reimagined: How OKRA Turned Strategy into Real Commitment"
+title: 'OKRs Reimagined: How OKRA Turned Strategy into Real Commitment'
-categories: ["Events", "Leadership"]
+categories:
+- Events
+- Leadership
 date: 2023-03-01
-description: "The first post in our OKRA series, exploring how we moved from traditional OKRs to a more collaborative, effective framework for team alignment and execution."
+description: The first post in our OKRA series, exploring how we moved from traditional OKRs to a more collaborative, effective framework for team alignment and execution.
-series: ["okra"]
+series:
+- okra
 series_order: 1
+subtitle: Objectives and key results management with OKRA
 ---

 ## 1. Why We Needed More Than Just Alignment